9 Ways on How to Cool a Room Without Aircon in Singapore

 Reflective Roof and Wall Treatments

-For HDB apartments, even painting your balcony ceiling with reflective paint can reduce heat radiation into adjacent living spaces.
-After painting renovations, a thorough post-renovation cleaning helps remove dust and paint particles that can affect indoor air quality.
+• Even painting your balcony ceiling with reflective paint can reduce heat radiation into adjacent living spaces.

 Strategic Landscaping